 TackleAfrica is governed by a board of Trustees who oversee the running of the organisation and offer capacity and advice in their areas of expertise.
 Trustees are identified based on a specific skill set or need and are interviewed and invited by the existing board members.

-The current TackleAfrica trustees are:
+The current TackleAfrica trustees, and bios below, are:

 John Miller (Chair)

 Our CEO is Charlie Gamble.
 Charlie is an experienced charity Director and football coach with a background in international and UK social development.
 Joining the TackleAfrica team as a volunteer in 2005, Charlie subsequently spent a year in Africa, predominantly coaching football in Uganda, becoming excited about the possibility of social change through football.
 With a career that has included Comic Relief, Street League, and election to the Network Board of streetfootballworld in 2010, Charlie has an Honours Degree from the University of Leeds and is a committed advocate for the positive influence of creative, non-traditional education.

 John Miller has been Chair of TackleAfrica since 2010.
 John has extensive experience of Change Management and Business Leadership within the public and private sectors.
 John currently runs an organisation development consultancy with a focus of its work being to foster the engagement of people in successful change and development processes.
 His career includes youth work, teaching in secondary and higher education, consultancy and latterly ten years in the executive leadership of a European UK based FTSE PLC.